 A good way to assess financial soundness is to obtain—and check—references.
 Ask for the names of major materials suppliers; then ask them how much credit they commonly extend and about the contractor’s recent payment performance.

 If your roof has been damaged during a storm, beware of contractors who appear out of nowhere to offer help.
-Lots of roofers chase storms, traveling from area to area in search of easy money.
+Many roofers chase storms, traveling from area to area in search of easy money.
 Some of these companies perform good work, but many do not; and if your newly repaired roof begins to leak a year or two later, it could be hard to track down the out-of-area contractor.

-Roofers’ warranties of their labor often aren’t spelled out as clearly.
+Roofers’ warranties on their labor often aren’t spelled out as clearly.
 Some simply say “labor guaranteed for X year(s).”
 Others say “guaranteed against defects in workmanship for X year(s).”
 Roofers’ warranties most often cover one to two years, but some are in effect for five years or more.

 Because these statements can be unclear, be specific.
 Will you recover costs or have work redone for free only if you can prove things were done improperly or just if the roof leaks?
 And if workmanship is defective, does the contractor have to provide materials in addition to labor?